-This is a simple man-to-man offense that can be very effective if you have a good, athletic O4 who can shoot the shot from the free-throw line area, and also make a 1-on-1 dribble move to the hoop.
+This is a simple man-to-man offense that can be very effective if you have a talented, athletic O4 who can make the shot from the free-throw line area, and can also dribble-drive 1-on-1.
 Having good corner shooters makes it even more difficult to defend.
-This offense spreads the floor with good floor balance, and you can run a lot of options off of it.
+This offense spreads the floor with good floor balance, and you can run a lot of options.
 It is somewhat similar to the 4-out "High" offense.

 In diagram G, O4 screens for O2.
 O2 comes around the screen for the pass from O1 and the shot.
 O4 rolls to the hoop after screening.